 Prior to SEF, she served as the Vice President of African American Community Partnerships for Teach for America, where she was responsible for building alliances within the African American community, including civil rights groups, policy organizations, HBCUs, and media outlets.
 Prior to joining Teach For America, Wigginton served as the president and CEO of the Memphis Urban League.
 She is a former middle/high school teacher, and a former labor/employment lawyer.

 Wigginton served two terms on the elected Memphis City Schools Board of Education, serving 2005-2013.
 She served as Board President 2008-2009.
 In 2010, Wigginton joined with a colleague and led the efforts to merge the Memphis City and Shelby County school systems.
 In 2011 Tennessee Governor Bill Haslam appointed Wigginton as a Commissioner of the Education Commission of the States, a national non-partisan organization that helps states develop education policies.
 Former Tennessee Governor, Phil Bredesen, selected her for Tennessee’s Race to the Top team, and he appointed her to the state’s Teacher Evaluation Advisory Committee, and the First to the Top Advisory Council.

 Wigginton is an Aspen Institute Rodel-Fellowship in Public Leadership fellow and a Pahara-Aspen Institute Education Fellow, and has served on several non-profit boards.

-Tomeka Hart holds a B.S. degree in Marketing Education from the University of Tennessee, Knoxville; an M.B.A. from Kennesaw State University; and a J.D. from the University of Memphis.
+Tomeka Hart Wigginton holds a Certificate in Education Finance from Georgetown University; a B.S. degree in Marketing Education from the University of Tennessee, Knoxville; an M.B.A. from Kennesaw State University; and a J.D. from the University of Memphis.